w3f/w3f-education/docs/Rust/section2/safe-math.md

     overflow
 }

 count(10); // In debug mode, this would panic.
-In release, `u32::MAX` would be 9.
+In release, this would return 9.
 ```

 The Rust compiler would panic in **debug** mode in the event of an integer overflow.
 In **release**
-mode, it resorts to _wrapping_ the overflowed amount in a modular fashion, (hence returning `9`).
+mode, it resorts to silently _wrapping_ the overflowed amount in a modular fashion, (hence returning
+`9`).

 While this may seem "safe" on the surface, wrapping could present unintended consequences in the
 context of blockchain development.
 A quick example is a user's balance overflowing - the default
-behavior of wrapping would result in the user's balance starting from zero!
+behavior of wrapping could result in the user's balance starting from zero!

 Luckily, there are ways to both represent and handle these scenarios depending on our specific use
 case natively built into Rust, as well as libraries like `sp_arithmetic`.